-Because we seek to promote cross-disciplinary examinations of topics in a global perspective, a proposal must be submitted by at least two faculty members representing different departments.
+Because we seek to promote cross-disciplinary examinations of topics in a global perspective, a proposal must be submitted by at least two full-time faculty members representing different departments.
 Where possible, proposers should involve students in their planning or solicit student input on the proposal.
 We strongly encourage organizers to obtain co-sponsorships with other NYU schools, departments, institutes and/or dean's offices.

 Funding for this initiative is $50,000 total per academic year.
 Continuation of the program is contingent on program assessment and funds availability.
 A panel convened by the Office of Global Programs will review proposals.
 The review panel may choose to allocate funds to one or multiple proposals up to the maximum of $25,000 available per semester.

 Proposals should include:

 - Completed cover sheet form.
 Please print completed form, sign and scan a copy for your files before sending to the Office of Global Programs.

 - A discussion of the proposed theme, including:

 - Contribution to the School and University community and integration with NYU's Global Network